Autotests

 What is it?

 There are two types of Autotest – grass and tarmac and they differ only in the surface that they are run on.
+We focus on grass ones.

 What do I need to get started?

-a) The vehicle must by definition be a ‘touring car’.
+a) The vehicle must by definition be a’touring car’

-b) Engine capacity must not exceed 1400cc.
+b) Engine capacity must not exceed 1400cc

-c) Forced induction is not Permited
+c) Forced induction is not permitted

-Because of the low age limit it is an ideal introduction for the novice driver, who will learn more about car control in two hours than they will in years on the road in a supervised environment, or driving around the nearest supermarket car park.
+It is an ideal introduction for the novice driver, who will learn more about car control in two hours than they will in years on the road in a supervised environment, or driving around the nearest supermarket car park.

 Paperwork